Rosas danst Rosas

 Anne Teresa De Keersmaeker / Rosas

 In 1983, Anne Teresa De Keersmaeker had her international breakthrough with Rosas danst Rosas, a performance that has since become a benchmark in the history of postmodern dance.
 Rosas danst Rosas builds on the minimalism initiated in Fase (1982): abstract movements constitute the basis of a layered choreographic structure in which repetition plays the lead role.
 The fierceness of these movements is countered by small everyday gestures.
-Rosas danst Rosas is unequivocally feminine: four female dancers dance themselves, again and again.
-The exhaustion and perseverance that come with it create an emotional tension that contrasts sharply with the rigorous structure of the choreography.
-The repetitive, “maximalistic” music by Thierry De Mey and Peter Vermeersch was created concurrently with the choreography.
+In 1983, Rosas danst Rosas was viewed as explicitly female; a feminist statement.
+Four female dancers dance ‘themselves', over and over again.
+Their perseverance and exhaustion create an emotional charge that contrasts sharply with the rigorous structure of the choreography.
+The repetitive, “maximalist” music by Thierry De Mey and Peter Vermeersch was created concurrently with the choreography.
+The film version of Rosas danst Rosas, recorded in 1997 by De Mey, quickly became as iconic as the performance itself.
+Via the online participatory platform Re:Rosas!, anyone can learn the 2nd movement – a simplified version of the chair section.
+Hundreds of dance lovers from all over the world have shared their own videos this way.
+Since 1983, the performance has taken place almost 500 times, by 28 different dancers from 5 generations.
+This restaging of Rosas danst Rosas will be danced by a completely new cast.

 Choreography